|

 point where it yields a useful result: it will

-then become aware of an effort which is always of the same nature
+of an effort which is always of the same nature and increases at the spot assigned to

-consciousness is likely to be met with again in the case of the
+is likely to be met with again in the case of the states which are intermediate

-efforts and deep seated feelings.
+between superficial efforts and deep

-A large number of psychic states
+seated feelings.
+A large number of psychic

-sensations.
-Sometimes these superficial elements are coordinated
+and peripheral sensations.
+Sometimes these superficial elements

-by a purely speculative idea, sometimes by an idea of a practical
+are coordinated by a purely speculative idea, sometimes by an

-order.
-In the first case there is intellectual effort
+idea of a practical order.
+In the first case there is intellectual

-or attention; in the second we have the emotions which may be
+second we have the emotions which may be called violent or acute:

-called violent or acute: anger, terror, and certain varieties
+anger, terror, and certain varieties of joy, sorrow, passion

-of joy, sorrow, passion and desire.
-Let us show briefly that
+and desire.
+Let us show briefly that the same definition of intensity applies to these intermediate states."

 |